 The Common Templates for Nonclinical Studies Initiative is pursuing, with input from sponsors, CROs and other stakeholders, the development of common templates for nonclinical studies in an effort to improve efficiencies for investigators, sites, CROs, sponsors and regulators.
 Common templates will help minimize cost, errors, reduce burden for sites and CROs, and improve operational efficiencies during the interpretation and execution of studies.
-The initiative is focused on developing open-source documents for nonclinical study protocols and study reports that are intended to be used by CRO partners and sponsors.
+The initiative is focused on developing publicly available documents for nonclinical study protocols and study reports that are intended to be used by CRO partners and sponsors.

 CROs are often asked to adhere to a wide array of sponsor-specific protocol and/or report templates, often presenting information in different places and in different ways for each study.
 This has the potential to introduce errors, delays, increased workload, and an overall lack of consistency in study conduct and data quality.

 A common protocol template for nonclinical studies will potentially: